JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_12/lecture.md

 ![](lotka.svg)

+ODE of this kind is an example of a "complex" simulation code that we may want to use, interact with, modify or incorporate into a more complex scheme.
+- we will test how to re-define the elemnetary oeprations using custom types, automatic differnetiation and automatic code generation
+- we will redefine the plotting operation to display the new type correctly
+- we will use composition to incorporate the ODE into a more complex solver

 ## Uncertainty propagation

 Prediction of the ODE model is valid only if all parameters and all initial conditions are accurate.
 This is almost never the case.
 While the number of sheep can be known, the number of wolfes in a forest is more uncertain.
 The same model holds for predator-prey in insects where the number of individuals can be only estimated.

 Uncertain initial conditions:
-- number given by a probability distribution
+- number of predators and prey given by a probability distribution
 -  interval ``[0.8,1.2]`` corresponds to uniform distribution ``U(0.8,1.2)``
 - gaussian ``N(\mu,\sigma)``, with mean ``\mu`` and standard deviation ``\sigma`` e.g. ``N(1,0.1)``
 -  more complicated distributions are more realistic (the number of animals is not negative!)